Skip to Content

 Teachers feel pressured to change their curriculum and assignment layout to allow students the opportunity to attend a school dance.
 Policies surrounding grades are not standardized across activities either, leading to inequitable punishments.

-“Three or four weeks into a semester is too early to pull students from activities,” former Student Government Advisor Joe Benedict said.
+“Three or four weeks into a semester is too early to pull students from activities,” former Student Government adviser Joe Benedict said.
 “There is a long way to go.
 If banning them would help them raise their grade then why not hold athletes out or prevent students from being in a play or other performance?”

 It calls into question the issue of how school dances have been a subject of distaste for Kline.
 The restriction on dances specifically, with no changes to other policies surrounding participation in activities across Kennedy, comes across as biased.